 These Crunchy Addictive Italian Anise Taralli are, in my humble opinion, the ultimate snack food.
 Traditional Italian baking can sometimes be a little time consuming, but on the positive side, the recipes are usually really simple and often a lot easier than you think.
 And it’s almost always better than any commercial product you can buy.

-The whole process begins by combining some yeast, water and sugar.
+The whole process of making taralli begins by combining some yeast, water and sugar.
 While the yeast is doing its thing, combine the rest of the ingredients and place in the bowl of your stand mixer.
 Then it’s just a matter of adding the yeast mixture and letting your stand mixture “knead” the dough for about 10 minutes.
-For this particular recipe, I love to use my KitchenAid with the dough hook attachment.
+For this particular taralli recipe, I love to use my stand mixer with the dough hook attachment.
 I keep mine on the lowest setting to prevent over-heating.
 (Alternatively, you can knead the dough the old fashioned way, just like I did in my Homemade Cavatelli Pasta Dough Recipe).
 The goal is to obtain dough which is smooth and elastic.

 Once the dough has been kneaded (manually or mechanically), place in a clean dry bowl and cover loosely with plastic wrap.
 You can also cover it with a clean tea towel.
 Let it rest for at least an hour (I will usually prepare the dough and then just “forget” about it for a couple of hours).
 During this rest period, the gluten structure relaxes and the “rested” dough will be a lot easier to roll out.

 I then place the ball of dough on an un-floured wooden board, knead it a few times before separating the dough into quarters.
 I will cut each quarter into 16 pieces with my trusty dough scraper.
 I use a food scale to make sure that each piece of dough weighs approximately 25 grams.